Psychology Degrees, Schools, and Careers in Virginia

 Career Opportunities for Psychologists in Virginia

 When looked at through a general lens, there are few states that offer more professional psychology opportunities than Virginia.
-For starters, according to the BLS, as of May 2011, the state employed nearly 3,000 professional psychologists across the state and they made an annual average wage of between $67,300 and $108,730 depending on the specialty of the psychologist.
+For starters, according to the BLS, as of May 2022, the state employs over 2,500 professional psychologists across the state and they made an annual average wage of between $88,300 and $113,090 depending on the specialty of the psychologist.
 Not only is that a massive professional community to learn from and network in, but it is also an excellent salary range for someone looking to live comfortably and still have some money to spare.

-There is more good news too as the Virginia Employment Commission projects that employment of psychologists is expected to rise 12 percent between 2012 and 2022, and they also project an exciting 140 new job openings over that period as well.
+There is more good news too as the Virginia Employment Commission projects that employment of clinical, counseling, and school psychologists is expected to rise 11% between 2020 and 2030, and they also project over 300 new job openings over that period as well.
 These numbers prove that aspiring professional psychologists looking for a state with plenty of opportunity and competitive salaries would be silly not to at least consider the Commonwealth of Virginia.